Risks Underpin Falling Chinese Firm Stocks | ExBulletin

 HOW ARE SHARE PRICES AFFECTED?

-The Didis share price has fallen 25% since its New York stock exchange debut on June 30, wiping out about $ 20 billion from its total value.
+Didi’s stock price has fallen 25% since it debuted on the New York Stock Exchange on June 30, wiping out about $ 20 billion from its total value.

 Shares of Tencent in Hong Kong are down 25% from the previous month.
-Shares of Alibabas New York are down 19% while online retailer JD.com Inc. is down 17%.
-Internet search giant Baidu Inc. fell 22% in US commerce.
+New York-traded Alibaba shares are down 19% while online retailer JD.com Inc is down 17%.
+Internet search giant Baidu Inc fell 22% in US commerce.
+(AP) SCY SCY

 Sources